AdamZaghloul/time-tracker/README.md

 ## Roadmap

 ### Priority
-1. Lazyload the log data as sometimes it takes ~3s to load a years worth of data.
+1. Lazyload the log data as sometimes it takes ~3s to load a year's worth of data.
 Looks like the api call is still ~100ms so the rate limiter may be populating the DOM.
 2. Add a loading spinner to the import data section.
 Large imports can hang with no feedback and feel broken.

 ### Nice to Have